|Nutrition Facts (per serving)|

 - 12 large eggs (room-temperature, hard-cooked, colored)

-- Add the yeast-milk mixture from step 1, above, and 3 cups all-purpose flour, and beat well.
+Add the yeast-milk mixture from step 1 and 3 cups all-purpose flour, and beat well.
 Add remaining 3 cups all-purpose flour gradually until a smooth, soft dough forms.
 Note: you may not use all the flour or may require more.

-- On a lightly floured surface, divide dough into 36 equal pieces.
-An easy way to do this is to divide dough into 3 pieces, then divide each into 3 pieces again, then divide each into 4 pieces.
+On a lightly floured surface, divide the dough into 36 equal pieces.
+An easy way to do this is to divide the dough into 3 pieces, then divide each into 3 pieces again, then divide each into 4 pieces.
 Cover and allow to rest 5 minutes.